perchouli/codernitydb/docs/quick.rst

 Quick tutorial
 ====================

-Every single part of codeblock will be full example, so you can copy & paste it to play with it
+Every single part of code block will be full example, so you can copy & paste it to play with it